stompuri/TowerAttack/README.md

 The development for this game started via the game engine architecture course organized by the University of Helsinki (Computer Science).
 The course project included development of the persistence (save/load) system.
 After the course I continued the development to create a computer version of the board game I had developed earlier.

 - Status: On hold.
-First somehow playable alpha is ready, but would need much more content and new graphics.
+Somehow playable alpha is ready, but would need much more content and new graphics.
 - Platform: Windows
 - Programming language: C++
 - Graphics & Sounds: SFML 2.0 (Simple Fast Multimedia Library) API for OpenGL